zackarydunivin/mactone/README.md

 - Play any macOS system sound by name (e.g., `"Glass"`, `"Submarine"`)
 - Call tone functions directly like `glass_tone()` or `submarine_tone()`
-- Automatically trims leading/trailing silence from each sound
+- Automatically trims trailing silence from system sounds (annoying dead air!)
 - Stores everything in memory for quick playback
 - Cross-script and reusable — great for alerts!